Help-Me-Fitness/Overview/README.md

 ## Overview
 ### Description
-Tracks what music an individual listens to, and pairs them with others based on that music.
-Could be potentially used as a dating app, or just meeting new friends with similar music tastes.
+Let users start their fitness journey easy.
+Users can go into the app and have videos available to them to learn proper technique for certain exercises.
+Users are able to formulate their own workout and save it for later.

 ### App Evaluation
 - **Category:** Fitness/Health
 - **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
 - **Story:** Helps fitness beginners to perform exercises through visual instruction.
 Users can be shown proper technique to exercises while present in the gym.
 - **Market:** Any individual could choose to use this app.
 For documentation purposes, the general market would be individuals above the age of 13.
 - **Habit:** This app could be used as often or unoften as the user wanted depending on their fitness goals.
 - **Scope:** First we would start with letting users build profiles and building their own workouts, maybe it can be expand to sharing your workouts to other profiles.

 ## Product Spec